 Every session will have a theme that will focus on trying to help you with a specific aspect of the grieving experience.
 For example we will be helping people deal with flashbacks, troubled sleep, difficult feelings and more.
 We will be building on what has been shared and learned session-by-session, so attendees will need to commit to all 7 sessions.

-We piloted these types of groups in 2016.
-Attendees kindly completed questionnaires for us and gave us feedback after every session so we were able to learn about what was working well and what needed improving.
+We piloted these types of groups in 2016, and those that took part kindly completed questionnaires for us and gave us feedback after every session.
+This meant we were able to learn about what was working well and what needed improving.
 We were delighted to learn that the groups helped improve peoples’ low mood, anxiety and self-compassion.
-We hope this is the case for you too.
-There’s only one way to know if it will help, and that’s to give it a go.
+We hope this is the case for you too, and that you get much more from the groups.
+As well as helping with difficulties, we hope the therapy groups help people make stronger connections with others in a similar situation.
+There’s only one way to know if it will help, and that’s to give it a go!

 How do I join the groups?

 Click on the button above to register your interest in taking part in the therapy groups.